Negotiation Skills for Product Managers: 5 Things You Need to Know

 - Come up with the best answer that meets an objective standard, ideally using an external benchmark as a starting point.

-Do we really negotiate all day, every day?
+Do product managers really negotiate all day, every day?

 Do product managers really negotiate all day, every day?
 Here are some more obvious negotiation examples I heard this week: